 This workshop is set in the beautiful Butterfly Gardens at Middleton Common Farm.
 With 35 species and 1000 butterflies the location provides a wonderful backdrop for you to develop your photographic skills and provides an opportunity to capture images of a wonderful array of butterfly species, whilst having a tutor on hand to give advice and perhaps a different approach to capturing macro shots, abstract images.

-You certainly don’t need to be a butterfly enthusiast to appreciate the photographic opportunities.
+You certainly don’t need to be a butterfly enthusiast to appreciate the photographic opportunities, but it helps!

 - 2 x experienced photographic tutors present at all times during the (external) workshops.

 - Workshop specific pre-reads sent out prior covering recommended camera settings and use, lens and other accessories.

 - Loan of equipment if required- (limited and does not include cameras)– including lenses, flashguns, tripods and video lights).

 - Instruction on the day.
 The tutors are there to help and do not take pictures themselves other than to demonstrate settings.

 - Battery charging facilities for Canon, Nikon & Sony on most courses (please enquire accordingly).

 - Post content provided (video instruction) on recommended editing settings for images taken on the day (Adobe Lightroom).

 During the classroom session we will also discuss various setups including: